Persie-O/Persie-O.github.io/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolionew <a name="about-project"></a>
+# 📖 Portfolio <a name="about-project"></a>

-**Portfolionew** is a webspace intended to keep track of all my projects, detailing the tech stacks that I used as well as a metric to measure my progress as a developer.
+**Portfolio** is a webspace intended to keep track of all my projects, detailing the tech stacks that I used as well as a metric to measure my progress as a developer.

 ## 🛠 Built With <a name="built-with"></a>